Regularized Bayesian best response learning in finite games

-We establish the existence of rest points of the {RBBR} learning dynamic, which are fixed points of the regularized Bayesian best response map, which we call regularized Bayesian equilibria.
-We also show that the solution trajectory to the RBBR dynamic is continuous for every given any initial condition.
-We further show that the solutions to the RBBR dynamic are continuous with respect to the initial states (that is, if we start from two initial states which are very close, then at every time point, the respective solutions to the RBBR dynamic will also be enough close).
+Some overview of our results are as follows.
+First, we establish the existence of rest points of the {RBBR} learning dynamic, which are fixed points of the regularized Bayesian best response map, and which we call regularized Bayesian equilibria.
+Next, we show that these regularized equilibria which we obtain, act as approximations to the Bayesian equilibria of the original game for vanishingly small regularizations.
+This approximation result is somewhat non-trivial and calls for some added conditions on the regularizers apart from being strong convexity.
+Loosely speaking, we require the regularizer to satisfy any one of the two conditions, namely Condition C1 or Condition C2.
+Condition C1 ensures that the population concentrates on the strategy which provides maximum payoff as the regularization vanishes.
+Condition C2 requires the regularizer to satisfy some mild continuity conditions in the sense that small changes in the population state leads only to a small change in the value of the regularizer.
+We also show that the well-known regularizers considered in the literature of evolutionary game theory satisfies one of these conditions.
+Proceeding, we show the existence of a unique continuous solution trajectory to the RBBR dynamic is continuous for every given initial condition.
+We further show that the solutions to the RBBR dynamic are continuous with respect to the initial states (that is, if we start from two initial states which are very close, then the respective solutions to the RBBR dynamic will also be enough close).
 As applications of our results, we introduce the notions of Bayesian potential and Bayesian negative semidefinite games.
-Both these games are extensions of potential games and negative semidefinite games for homogeneous populations, respectively, for heterogeneous populations.\footnote{See \cite{monderer1996potential}, \cite{cheung2014pairwise}, \cite{lahkar2015logit} for a complete exposition of potential and negative semidefinite games.}
+We bring to notice to the reader that the notion on Bayesian potential games have been considered before in \cite{zusai2018evolutionary}.
+Both these games are extensions of potential games and negative semidefinite games for homogeneous populations, respectively, for heterogeneous populations.\footnote{See \cite{monderer1996potential}, \cite{cheung2014pairwise}, \cite{lahkar2015logit} for a complete exposition of homogeneous population potential and negative semidefinite games.}